GrinonBarrett/Taksidos/Placeholder Class.md

 ### 8) Calm Sense
 When you aim against a foe within a number of yards equal to your [Prcp] score, you know how many hitpoints they have remaining.
 If you aim against a creature of a type you have the proper zoology skill for, the range is increased by a number of yards equal to your heroism.

+### 8) Warden's Boon
+You gain training in two weapons of your choice.
+You may cast any of the below listed spells at up to 4th tier.
+You must complete a full rest before doing so agian.
+It is automatically successful and the points of success will be 1d12 + your heorism.
+This can cause it to become a critical success.

+Abatis, Alacering, Aldervalder, Call Lightning, Conjure Water, Creeping Death, Disenchant, Dragon's Breath, Ertvalder, Everwarmth, Feyding Gesture, Flameward, Frostbite, Fyrvalder, Gnash, Green Ward, Hydromorphy, Illproofing, Isevalder, Quell, Sobering, Sphere of Oppressive Cold, Sunshower, Thornvalder, Unrest for undeath, Venting Burst, Waterworking, Wenge Valder, Wurmvalder, Xylary Form.

 ### 9) Unconventional Mastery
 Choose a zoology skill.
 You gain the selected skill and the associated Unconventional Study features associated with that skill.
 If you already possess the selected zoology skill, you gain training in a weapon of your choice instead.